peter-noerlund/sky25a-levenshtein/docs/info.md

 | 0-7  | 8    | R/O    | Max word length supported minus 1 |

 This field allows for applications to dynamically detect the size of the bit vector.

-A generic client can calculate the addresses, sizes and alignments based on the `MAX_LENGTH` value.

-The bitvector size is equal the max word length, but stored as bytes in big endian order.

-The bitvector alignment is rounded up to either 1, 2, 4, 8, 16, or 32 depending on the bitvector size.

-The vector map size is equal to 256 times the bitvector alignment.

-The vector map address is equal to the vector map size.

-The dictionary address is equal to the vector map address + the vector map size.

 **DISTANCE**